silas-ph/Project-2/README.md

 ### test.csv

-This file is identical to train.csv, except we have withheld the weekly sales.
-You must predict the sales for each triplet of store, department, and date in this file.
+This file is identical to train.csv, except we have removed the weekly sales.
+We are predicting the sales for each triplet of store, department, and date in this file.

 ---